Typical red fishing houses in a Harbor on Lofoten islands, Norway

 At Sea / Seyðisfjörður, Iceland / Grímsey

-After a day at sea, we awake along Iceland’s rugged eastern coast, an unspoiled stretch of rocky outcrops, hidden coves, and hills that beckon hikers.
-We visit Seyðisfjörður, a charming fishing village located in the mouth of a majestic fjord and surrounded by dramatic mountains.
-Choose to explore the town or visit Skálanes Nature Reserve to see its colorful wildflowers and bird cliffs.
+After a morning at sea, arrive at Iceland’s rugged eastern coast, an unspoiled stretch of rocky outcrops, hidden coves and hills that beckon hikers.
+Visit Seyðisfjörður, known for its charming fishing village, or visit Skálanes Nature Reserve with its colorful wildflowers and bird cliffs.
 Continue to Grímsey on the Arctic Circle.

 Meals Included: Breakfast, Lunch, Dinner